 Do I Need Emergency Dentistry?

-Feel free to reach out to us if you experience any of the following issues:
+Reach out to us if you’re dealing with any of the following:

-- An abscess or ‘pimple’ on the gum-line.
+- An abscess or swelling on the gum-line.

-Rest assured, we are here to provide the necessary assistance and care when you need it most.
-Don’t hesitate to call us in any dental emergency situation.
+We’re here to provide the care and support you need during dental emergencies.
+Don’t hesitate to call us for assistance.

 Dental First Aid - What To Do